Enterprise Trust Center Security Request Security Materials

 Five providers.
 One audit gap.

-Every team using AI right now has the same problem: one project on Anthropic, another on OpenAI, a third experiment with Gemini, a Slack bot calling Groq.
+Every team using AI right now has the same problem: one project on Anthropic, another on OpenAI, a third experiment with Gemini, a Slack bot calling xAI.
 Five vendor relationships, five sets of API keys, five different cost dashboards, no unified audit trail.
 When the CISO asks "what's our AI exposure?", you can't answer without piecing together five spreadsheets.

 One endpoint.
-Every model.
+Five provider ecosystems.
 Governed.

 LLM Gateway is OpenAI-compatible at the request shape, so existing code works with a single environment-variable change.
 What you gain on top of "switch base URL" is governance.

-Auto-routing + manual pinning
+Policy-based routing + manual pinning

 🔑